Helperbird/website/src/features/highlight-paragraphs.md

 ## Intro

 A much-requested feature is finally here.
 Highlight any paragraph or text on a website.
 Any colour you want.
 Super handy for studying and revision.
-Pdf support is coming next month.
 All highlights will stay on the page and will also be stored in yours notes app.

 </div>